forfuture29/MADDPG/README.md

 # MADDPG (Collaboration)

-The goal of this project is to solve the Tennis Environment from Unity Engine with the tasks as follows:
+The goal of this project is to solve the Tennis Environment with the tasks as follows:

 Goal : Two agents control rackets to bounce a ball over a net as long as possible